-- a.
+a.
 The County operated First Hope Program serves youth who show early signs of psychosis, or have recently experienced a first psychotic episode.
 Referrals are accepted from all parts of the County, and through a comprehensive assessment process young people, ages 12-25, and their families are helped to determine whether First Hope is the best treatment to address the psychotic illness and associated disability.
 A multi-disciplinary team provides intensive care to the individual and their family, and consists of psychiatrists, mental health clinicians, occupational therapists and employment/education specialists.
-These services are based on the Portland Identification and Early Referral (PIER) Model, and consists of multi-family group therapy, psychiatric care, family psycho-education, education and employment support, and occupational therapy. - b.
+These services are based on the Portland Identification and Early Referral (PIER) Model, and consists of multi-family group therapy, psychiatric care, family psychoeducation, education and employment support, and occupational therapy.
+The expansion of First Hope, to include serving youth experiencing a first onset of psychosis, will begin during FY 2017-18, and includes securing a new site to accommodate the added staff, as well as creating, hiring and training new county staff.

+b.
 The allocation for this program is summarized below:

-Program Region Served Number to be Served Yearly Funds Allocated for FY 17-18
+Program Region Served Funds Allocated for FY 18-19

-First Hope Countywide 200 2,377,280
+First Hope Countywide 200 2,651,791

-Total 200 \$2,377,280
+Total 200 \$2,651,791